owncloud/docs/docs/build-the-docs.md

 ## Install Build Dependencies

 Before you can build the documentation, you must install Antora's dependencies.
 To install them, you just need to run `yarn install` on the command line at the top level of the `docs` directory.
 This will install all the dependencies specified in `package.json`, which is located at the top level of the `docs` directory.

 It is recommended that you regularly run `yarn install` as from time to time packages are bumped to newer versions.

 To generate the documentation in PDF format locally, you need to have `asciidoctor-pdf`.
-To install `asciidoctor-pdf`, please refer to the [official installation instructions](https://asciidoctor.org/docs/asciidoctor-pdf/#getting-started) or by typing:
+To install or update `asciidoctor-pdf`, please refer to the [official installation instructions](https://asciidoctor.org/docs/asciidoctor-pdf/#getting-started) or by typing:

 ```
 sudo gem install asciidoctor-pdf